 - Map-Based Navigation on the same page

 The Decision-Making Subsystem (DMS) may adopt AI algorithms, such as deep learning.
-However, the Motion-Creation Subsystem (MCS) is already standardized by geometrical computations, and any AI-related computation and hardware are not necessary for it; they are even harmful.
+However, we already have standardized the Motion-Creation Subsystem (MCS), and any AI-related hardware and computation time are not necessary, can even be harmful.

-The removal of the use of AI in the Motion-Creation Subsystem significantly reduces the overall computational costs and hardware costs of a driverless car.
+The removal of AI in the MCS significantly reduces the overall hardware cost of a driverless car.

 The motion-creation subsystem influences and better organizes

-Each Atomic Motion requires only a couple of geometric data input delivered from the Decision-Making Subsystem (DMS).
+Each Atomic Motion requires only limited geometric data input delivered from the Decision-Making Subsystem (DMS).
 Sensors in the Subsystem may obtain millions of bytes in a millisecond, and the Subsystem may hold big data, but the geometrical data needed for the Motion-Creation Subsystem (MCS) is only a couple of numbers per motion-control sampling cycle.
 This undemanding output requirement makes the DMS simpler and better organized.

-Therefore, even though the MCS is a smaller software system compared with the DCS, the standard MCS works as a stable, fixed-point anchor in the entire driverless-car algorithms; MCS gives significant influences in the functionality and system architecture of DCS.
+Therefore, even though the MCS is a smaller software system compared with the DCS, the standard MCS works as a stable, fixed-point anchor in the entire set of driverless-car algorithms; the MCS lends significant influence in the functionality and system architecture of the DCS.

 Further, the new geometry produced five more instances of Motion Abstractions.
 The following three abstractions convey more significant concepts:

-- Principle I: Extracting Motion-Creation Problem as a major, independent, fully fledged problem
+- Principle I: Motion-Creation as the major, independent, and full-fledged problem to be solved

 - Principle II: 2-DOF vehicle-motion control and the odometry capacity